katvolk/TNO-res-maps/README.md

                   lower-order resonance
   - 1 = stable resonant libration lasting at least 1000 cycles
   - 2 = quasi-stable resonant libration lasting between 750-1000 cycles
-- res-p, integer p for a p:q exterior resonance (e.g., p=3 for pluto)
+- res-p, integer p for a p:q exterior resonance (e.g., p=3 for pluto), 0 for particles with stability=0
-- res-q, integer q for a p:q exterior resonance (e.g., q=2 for pluto)
+- res-q, integer q for a p:q exterior resonance (e.g., q=2 for pluto), 0 for particles with stability=0
 - id, integer, test particle identifier (note, not necessarily unique in file)
 - time, simulation time in years
 - a, test particle semimajor axis in au